sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 # Dual Boot vs VM

-So here is the first question that may come to one's mind when they get introduced to the world of Linux.

 _Why go through all the hassle of dual boot when you can simply run a VM?_

 * VMs are resource-intensive, you need to have a beefy computer to have a smooth experience inside a VM